vladsaveliev/sequana/doc/installation.rst

 Once **conda** is installed, open a new shell.
-Although this is not required strictly speaking, we would recomment to create an environment dedicated to Sequana.
+Although this is not required strictly speaking, we would recommend to create an environment dedicated to Sequana.
 This environment can later be removed without affecting your system or conda installation.
 A **conda** environment is nothing else than a directory and can be created as follows::